Icon

 </View>

-By default, we're providing a squared bounding box for all icons.
-That way, whenever you render multiple icons in a list, your content will stay visually aligned.
-Sometimes that's not the case, though, and you would like to avoid that extra horizontal space on either side of the icon.
-For instance, we use that for Button or Link components in Reshaped itself.
-You can use the autoWidth property to keep only the vertical bounding box to remove this extra space.
+By default, we provide a squared bounding box for all icons.
+This ensures that whenever you render multiple icons in a list, your content stays visually aligned.
+However, sometimes you might want to avoid that extra horizontal space on either side of the icon.
+For instance, we use this for Button or Link components in Reshaped.
+You can use the autoWidth property to keep only the vertical bounding box and remove this extra space.

 <Icon svg={IconMic} autoWidth size={6} />

-Icons are used for decoration and are not focusable or clickable.
-If you need to perform an action on click, focus, etc. - make sure you're wrapping it with a component or HTML element that renders <a> or <button> tag.
-You would want to use it with the Button component most of the time.
+• Icons are used for decoration and are not focusable or clickable.
+If you need to perform an action on click, focus, etc., wrap it with a component or HTML element that renders an <a> or <button> tag.
+Most of the time, you will want to use it with the Button component.

 <Button icon={IconZap} variant="ghost" />